Last Updated on August 24, 2021 by Grow with Bovees

 Liquid Weed and Feed vs. Granular

-Both liquid and granular weed and feed products are readily available, but there are a few differences between the two, which can make one better than the other depending on your needs.
+Both liquid and granular products are readily available, but there are a few differences between the two, which can make one better than the other depending on your needs.
 For starters, liquid weed and feed is just that — a fertilizer and herbicide in liquid form that is applied by simply spraying it over the affected area.

-Granular weed and feed aka dry weed and feed looks similar to granular fertilizers, and are basically small size pellets coated with weed-killing herbicides.
+Granular weed and feed looks similar to granular fertilizers, and are basically small size pellets coated with weed-killing herbicides.
 These products can be applied using either drop or push spreaders and are designed to eliminate actively growing weeds.

-Results from both liquid and dry weed and feed can be very effective, but the latter takes a bit longer to stick to the leaf of the weed in order to be absorbed and travel down its root system.
-So, if you don’t mind waiting a bit longer yet want a highly effective fertilizing and weed combo solution, granular weed and feed is a good option.
+Results from both liquid and granular can be very effective, but the latter takes a bit longer to stick to the leaf of the weed in order to be absorbed and travel down its root system.
+So, if you don’t mind waiting a bit longer yet want a highly effective fertilizing and weed combo solution, a granular product is a good option.

 What to Look for in the Best Weed and Feed?

-Both dry and wet weed and feed contain herbicides and fertilizers, which collectively kill weeds while simultaneously providing essential nutrients to your lawn.
-There are a few factors to consider when selecting a weed and feed product that’s right for your lawn.
+Both dry and wet options contain herbicides and fertilizers, which collectively kill weeds while simultaneously providing essential nutrients to your lawn.
+There are a few factors to consider when selecting the product that’s right for your lawn.